-If you don’t already know, my name is Derek, and in addition to freelance work and occasional appearances on Alhurra TV, I write this here blog (and maybe also a podcast one of these days) called “and that’s the way it was.”
+If you don’t already know, my name is Derek, and in addition to freelance work and occasional appearances on Alhurra TV, I write this here blog called “and that’s the way it was.”

 “and that’s the way it was” is dedicated to helping people make sense of the world, especially but not limited to the Middle East.
 I’ve spent several years studying American government and foreign policy, and several more learning about and working in the Middle East, and one of the things I’ve noticed is that it’s hard for most Americans to get a good handle on these places.
 That’s partly because our media is frequently more concerned with tracking Donald Trump’s Twitter feed than it is with covering very serious stories that happen every day all around the world, and partly because we tend to confine expertise about distant places and foreign peoples to specialized academic fields, with little of that knowledge ever filtering out of those niches.
 This makes it very easy for our foreign policy to be hijacked by forces that want perpetual war, a massive military state, and the continued forcible expansion of American empire.
 People can’t fight back against something they don’t know is there.